ait-testbed/attackmate/docs/source/playbook/commands/sleep.rst

 sleep
 =====

-This command sleeps a certain amount of time.
+Sleep a certain amount of seconds.

 .. code-block:: yaml